 Unfortunately, we are no longer able to offer a microfilm print facility.
 If you have purchased a Cartadis print card from us and would like a refund on existing credit please ask a member of the searchroom team who will be able to assist you.

-Our microform room currently has two digital microfilm readers.
+Our microform room currently has three digital microfilm readers.

 Check before you visit